On Cremona Transformations of P^3 which factorize in a minimal form: Associated Cremona transformations and Main Results

-Conversely, we show all conics on $X$ are as above.
+Conversely, we show that all conics on $X$ are as above.
 Let $C\in \calc_2$ be a (smooth) conic and denote by $P\subset \PP^6$ the plane containing it.
 We know $X$ does not contain planes (\cite[Prop.
 5.3]{Isk78}), so $P\not\subset X$.
 Since $X$ is cut out by hyperquadrics (\cite[Thm.
-4.2]{Isk77}) we infer $X\cap P=C$ is a theoretical-scheme intersection.
-That also implies the points of $\PP(\caln_C P)$ corresponding to normal direction of $C$ in $P$ does not correspond to normal directions of $C$ in $X$.
+4.2]{Isk77}) we infer $X\cap P=C$ and that the points of $\PP(\caln_C P)$ corresponding to normal directions of $C$ in $P$ do not correspond to normal directions of $C$ in $X$.
 If $\sigma:Z\to X$ is the blow-up of $X$ along $C$ and $\pi:X\tor \PP^3$ is the restriction to $X$ of a general projection of $\PP^6$ from $P$, then we deduce a commutative diagram

-where $\tau$ is a morphism; in particular, a general hyperplane section $S$ of $X$ containing $C$ is smooth, that is, it is a del Pezzo surface of degree 5.
+where $\tau$ is a morphism.
+Then, a general hyperplane section $S$ of $X$ containing $C$ is smooth, that is, it is a del Pezzo surface of degree 5.
+So we may realize $S$ via the blow-up $f:S\to\PP^2$ of $\PP^2$ at points $p_1,p_2,p_3,p_4$.
 We conclude $C$ is realized as the strict transform of (see Lemma \ref{lem3}):